Serbia police detain 71 after 4th night of virus protests

 Vucic has denied this, although authorities had relaxed the rules prior to the vote, allowing massive crowds at soccer games, weddings and other events.

 On Friday, the Serbian prime minister announced the highest daily number of deaths, 18, since the start of the pandemic in the Balkan country.
+Authorities reported 12 new deaths on Saturday and 354 new infections.

-The country has over 17,300 confirmed cases and 352 deaths since March and health authorities have warned that Serbia hospitals are almost full due to the latest surge in cases.
+The country has over 18,000 confirmed infections and 382 deaths since March and health authorities have warned that Serbian hospitals are almost full due to the latest surge in cases.

 Vucic has claimed involvement of unspecified foreign security services in the unrest and pledged he won’t be toppled in the streets.
 Some opposition leaders, meanwhile, are blaming the rioting on groups they say are controlled by the government and sent out to discredit peaceful protests.